stephanezab/PongGame/README.md

 ```

 ## How to use
-Clone the repositori using Git and dowwnload eclipse.
+Clone the repository using Git and dowwnload eclipse.
 You can download eclipse https://eclipseide.org/